onefieryfern/atestat-informatica-cls-XII/README.md

 ## Config

-The app is able to read config values from a `config.conf` file found in the same directory as itself.
+The app is able to read config values from a `config.txt` file found in the same directory as itself.
 The config file is not automatically generated if it is not found.

 ### Known configuration keys